 Madhubani paintings have won international acclaim also, with many artworks getting exported.
 These paintings make for great souvenirs and gifts and home décor.

-This post is an attempt to highlight the Indian folk art traditions, depth of her variety and style of handmade paintings and an enviable heritage that harks back to the millenia.
-The art experience of India is truly under appreciated.
-In future, we will update this post with a few more stunning folk art of India. '
+This post is an attempt to highlight the Indian folk art traditions, the depth of her variety and style of handmade paintings, and an enviable heritage that harks back to the millennia.
+The art experience of India is truly underappreciated.
+In the future, we will update this post with a few more stunning folk art of India. '

 Do subscribe to our blog to get updates on new pieces.